-1. Do the Earth a Solid (Shampoo)
+1. Do The Earth A Solid (Shampoo)

-It’s an eco-friendly option is not only great for travelling when you have to be mindful of liquid allowances – it’s also our fave way to get our hair lathered and lovely without dooming a plastic bottle to lurk in the corner of the shower with half an inch of liquid in the bottom.
+It’s an eco-friendly option is not only great for traveling when you have to be mindful of liquid allowances – it’s also our fave way to get our hair lathered and lovely without dooming a plastic bottle to lurk in the corner of the shower with half an inch of liquid in the bottom.

-2. Say Bye to MicroBeads
+2. Say Bye To MicroBeads

-3. Up with Cups!
+3. Up With Cups!

 Menstrual cups and cotton panty liners aren’t the only thing that you can re-use in the bathroom.
 There are plenty of companies coming out with reusable fabric pads and clothes that can be used to take your makeup off, without the waste!

-5. …and Recycle!
+5. …And Recycle!